 Step 1: Cleanser (Double-Cleansing Optional)

 Why double cleanse in the evening?
 Because you have a day’s worth of build-up on your face, especially if you wear makeup and SPF.
 As long as you have a gentle cleanser like Ceramic Slip, you can double-cleanse using the same product.
-But for a deeper, SPF and makeup-dissolving cleanse, start with something soothing and sugar-based, like Blue Moon Clean Rinse Cleansing Balm.
+But for a deeper, SPF and makeup-dissolving cleanse, start with something soothing and sugar-based, like Sunday Riley Blue Moon Clean Rinse Cleansing Balm.
 This extra-soft melting balm not only melts away stubborn makeup but also contains therapeutic essential oils of Blue Tansy and German chamomile to calm your skin and help you wind down.
 Once your makeup is completely rinsed away, wash with Ceramic Slip to ensure your pores are extra-clean (and primed to soak in your nighttime active ingredients!)

 Step 2: Toners and/or Essences

-Depending on the skin concern and formulation, toners are generally great for all skin types, especially oily and acne-prone skin.
+Depending on the type of concern and formulation, toners are generally great for all skin types, especially oily and acne-prone skin.
 The same goes for essence — they’re wonderful for adding an extra dose of hydration, too.
 Since many toner and essence formulations tend to be very lightweight and water-based, you can apply them interchangeably after cleansing.
 Just listen to your skin!

 Step 3: Treatments and/or Serums, Oils

 The body rests to recharge itself, and the same concept applies to the skin.
-That’s why many prescription creams, retinol-based products like A+ High-Dose Retinoid Serum and Luna Sleeping Night Oil, and other targeted treatments are best applied at night.
+That’s why many prescription creams, retinol-based products like Sunday Riley A+ High-Dose Retinoid Serum and Sunday Riley Luna Sleeping Night Oil, and other targeted treatments are best applied at night.
 You may apply a multi-treatment product, such as Good Genes All-in-One Lactic Acid Treatment, at night, too.
 This AHA serum is able to rapidly exfoliate and keep skin hydrated without irritation, so you can mark a few concerns off your list with one use.
 Ingredients like vitamin C may have a daytime-only reputation, but you can still absolutely apply them at night, too.
 Try the C.E.O.
 15% Vitamin C Brightening Serum for an added boost of brightness that will carry you into the morning.
 Vitamin C will also help to repair damage caused by environmental stresses throughout the day.

 Step 4: Moisturizer and/or Night Cream